osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/users.md

 1. Ensure the **Contact Email** field is correct before adding new users.
 The OCS invitation is sent to this address, so if it is incorrect a user may not receive an invitation or an incorrect recipient may receive an invitation, and thus access, to your OCS tenant.

-1. Before inviting users to OCS, ensure that they will be granted the correct permissions via their roles.
-In particular, consider the access granted to the Account Member role, which includes read access to everything in the tenant by default.
+1. Before inviting users to OCS, ensure that they have been granted the correct permissions through their roles.
+In particular, consider the access granted to the Account Member role which, by default, grants read access to everything in the tenant.
 If a user should not have read access to some resources, the Account Member role can be limited.

 ## Inviting a user